 A: AFAS is one of four Air Force charities that receive donations through the Air Force Assistance Fund (AFAF) campaign.
 These AFAF charities are different from the CFC charities in that they provide services exclusively to the military (active/retired/guard/reserves and their families)–and deny service to the general public.
 The CFC was created in 1957 to provide a single fundraising campaign where Federal/military employees could combine all fundraising for the civilian community into a single annual campaign.
 The idea of combining the AFAF campaign with the CFC campaign was tried in 1972-1973.
 The result was that both the CFC and AFAF policy makers were unhappy.
 CFC policy makers objected to including the AFAF charities that discriminated by providing service only to Air Force members because they felt it violated the core reason for the CFC which was to open federal/military doors to the outside charities.
 Contributions to the internal AFAF charities plummeted as their mission became lost in the larger CFC campaign.
 As a result, the first totally independent AFAF campaign was held in 1974 and has continued as a single annual separate internal campaign since.

-A: The Air Force Aid Society is fortunate to have built up a generous reserve fund over the years to help fund our programs developed to assist Airmen and their families.
-By the end of 2012, the Society's investment portfolio was valued at approximately $160.3 million.
-These funds are subject to the careful oversight of the AFAS Headquarters managerial staff and the AFAS Finance Committee with professional investment oversight provided by a third party investment advisor hired to help manage the portfolio.
-Despite the Society's conservative approach to investing, the portfolio lost almost 24% during the market downturn in 2008 and has yet to fully regain the losses incurred during the downturn.
+A: The Air Force Aid Society has worked hard to build up our reserve fund over the years.
+Income generated by investing our reserv is critical to fully fund our programs developed to assist Airmen and their families.
+By the end of 2013, the Society's investment portfolio was valued at approximately $180.5 million.
+These funds are subject to the careful oversight of the AFAS Headquarters managerial staff and the AFAS Board of Trustees with professional investment oversight provided by a third party investment advisor hired to help manage the portfolio.
 Since the Society's program spending averages approximately $18 million per year and we receive about $7 million in donations annually, the Society must pull from the reserve investment portfolio to fund the normal annual program requirements and overhead costs.
 Our reserve also gives us the flexibility to adapt to change and be prepared to assist with significant unforeseen emergencies such as natural disasters.

-A: Over 40,000 assists wer provided to Air Force members and their families with over $17.8 million in assistance last year.
+A: Over 75,000 assists were provided to Air Force members and their families with over $17.4 million in assistance last year.

 A: AFAS Sections are located at bases throughout the world.
 Most are located in Airman and Family Readiness Centers, with a few in the Military Personnel Flight.
 In all cases, the local AFAS Officer is familiar with the conditions and people so personal attention can be given to every request for assistance.